Yaroslav-Naft/document-converter/README.md

 Request Params:
-document (string | object): The input document to convert. targetFormat (string): The desired output format (string, json, xml). separators (object, optional): Delimiters for string conversions.
+document (string | object): The input document to convert. outputFormat ("string" | "json" | "xml"): The desired output format (string, json, xml). separators ({line: string; element: string}): Seperators (lines & segments) used for string conversions.

 ## **Test**

-The projects so far has a number of unit test which can be found with the `npm run test` command.
+The projects so far has a number of unit test which can be ran with the `npm test` command.

 In future implementation, integration and end-to-end test should be added for better reliability and error-prevention.